 Plant sage to use for your cooking.
 You’ll need to plant this in a sunny area.
 Then, when you’re ready to use it in your meals, you just take some of the leaves and the plant continues to grow.

 When it comes to food preparation and flavoring dishes, basil is one of the must haves with cooking.
 This herb is commonly used because of its great flavor.
 In addition, you can add it to cold or warm foods, including beverages.

 You can use rosemary from your garden to season soup or cold salads.
 This is an evergreen plant, which means you’ll have access to this herb all year long for your cooking needs.

-Parsley is a herb that’s easy to grow and often used in cooking.
-You can plant this herb in an indoor or an outdoor garden.
-If you like making sauces or you’re a chicken salad fan, you will want to grow chives.
+Parsley is an easy-to-grow herb and is often used in cooking.
+You can plant this herb in an indoor or outdoor garden.
+If you like making sauces or are a chicken salad fan, you will want to grow chives.

 This herb is used to flavor as well as garnish foods.
 One herb can be used in many different dishes, but it’s most often used in foods with a tomato base.
 This is oregano.

 You can use this herb in things like pizza, spaghetti sauce, and as a flavoring if you like to make your sauces or marinades for meat.
 If you choose to plant oregano, it needs plenty of sunlight.

 One herb that can season a lot of different foods is dill.
 You can use it to make homemade dips for crackers.
 You can use it to flavor seafood or soups.
 Of course, you can use it in your very own canned pickles!
 You can also use it in main dishes.